Radiator-Labs/coop-share/README-00-overview.md

 - video demonstration of all tests (detailed below in 'scope of work' section)
 - instructions for Radiator Labs (RL) to repeat all tests
 - installation instructions either in written or video form for:
-    - connecting box to existing branch circuit wiring
+    - (written) connecting box to existing branch circuit wiring
     - testing fan control using computer-controller I2C master

 ## Scope of work